The Voice of Germany: Format

 In Season 2, the battle format was extended into the live shows.
 The eight contestants in one team competed in battles until one finalist is left.
 The winner of these battle was selected by a 50%-mixture of a coach and televoting.

 In Season 3, the live show battle format was abolished after it was criticized that popular contestants had to compete against each other.
 The number of live shows was reduced from six to four.
 The knockout round where contestants who succeeded from battle rounds compete for live shows was introduced in this season.
 It was first seen in the third season of the American The Voice.
 The Cross-battle was also introduced in season 3 and was extended to season 4.
 In season 5, four contestants received the highest vote from the public advanced to the Live Finals regardless of what team they are from.
 But from the sixth season onwards, only one contestant from each team who received the highest vote out of their teams' top 3 was sent to the finals.

-In the earlier seasons up to Season 8, artists that are not selected by any of the coaches leave the stage immediately after their song and do not talk with the coaches.
+From Season 6 to Season 8, artists that are not selected by any of the coaches leave the stage immediately after their song and do not talk with the coaches.
 However, in Season 9, the show added a brand new phase of competition called The Voice: Comeback Stage by SEAT that was exclusive to thevoiceofgermany.de.
 It was shown for the first time in the fifteenth season of the American version.
 After failing to turn a chair in the blind auditions or eliminated from battles and sing offs, artists had the chance to be selected by fifth online-coach to become a member of his person team.
 The two winners will compete in the live shows against the talents of the main coaches live on TV and so they can The Voice of Germany win.